We build robots for fun, learning and would like to share that with others.

 These robot ideas are for you to make, explore and play with- they are not industrial robots or robots for factory lines.
-You can use my robots for anything you like, ie small scale automation in your home or a small business if you customised it - but they are hobbyist things and I do not aim to compete with ABB.
+You can use our robot ideas for anything you like, ie small scale automation in your home or a small business if you customised it - but they are hobbyist things and we do not aim to compete with ABB.

 Orionrobots has run as a robotics blog and website since 2004, has run robot clubs and hosted a couple of robot building themed birthday parties.

-I am proudly based in the Uk and always have been, but I will bring products from across the globe so anybody can have a go, or so I can try cool new things.
+We are proudly based in the Uk and always have been, but we will engage people from across the globe so anybody can have a go, or so we can try cool new things.

-I want to make robotics cheaper, easier and more accessible than it has ever been.
-I hope to bring out the inventor in anyone!
+we want to make robotics cheaper, easier and more accessible than it has ever been.
+Orionrobots hope to bring out the inventor in anyone!

 A father of 2 and self-confessed complete geek from Richmond, Surrey, Uk.